Written by:

 State Laws Affecting Workplace Mental Health

 Many U.S. states and localities go beyond federal minimums to protect workers with mental health issues.
-States states like New York, New Jersey and Oregon, mandate employers to provide paid and unpaid sick leave.
+States like New York, New Jersey and Oregon, mandate employers to provide paid and unpaid sick leave.
 Others, like California go even further and require family leave to be provided to workers of smaller businesses.

 Check your state and local laws dealing with workplace mental health: